tmetodie/Programming101-Python-2016/week12/03-Snake/README.md

 ### Food

 Inherited WorldObject and comes with name(like 'Banana') and energy (like '4').
-If s snake goes to a cell, where is a Food, the snake energy increases with the number of the cell energy.
+If s snake goes to a cell, where is a Food, the snake size increases with the number of the cell energy.

 ```python
 class Food(WorldObject):